Your browser is out of date!

 Description

 • Kitchens are central to residents’ overall apartment living experience.
 A well-designed kitchen maximizes space utilization, enhances functionality, and promotes indoor air-quality with proper ventilation.
 Thoughtful layouts ensure an efficient workflow, adequate storage and lighting with materials chosen not only for aesthetics but also their durability and ease of maintenance.
 Kitchens must be designed with accessibility in mind, incorporating features that adhere to ADA requirements, including appropriate counter heights and clearances for those with mobility impairments.
-Accessible features such as pull-out shelves, lever handles, and strategically placed outlets should be integrated.
+Accessible features such as pull-out shelves (This is a stretch, requires additional hardware), lever handles (this is not typical, use of cabinet and drawer pulls are held by two screws and not as indicated as lever handle) and strategically placed (GFCI) outlets over countertops should be integrated.
 New appliances should be in the range of ENERGY STAR’s “Save More” standards.
 New fixtures should comply with UFAS / ADA standards to ensure inclusivity and functionality for all residents.
-Tamper resistant receptacles (TR) and GFCI outlets are required by NYC Electrical Code.

 Baseline